-Composition At least three members of the Board; a majority of members must be independent.
+At least three members of the Board; a majority of members must be independent.

 At least one member who has an accounting or financial background.

 Committee Chair appointed by the Board; must be an Independent Director; not the Chair of the Board.

+Responsibility for:

-Roles Responsibility for: External financial reporting; Internal control environment; Business Assurance / Internal Audit and external audit functions; Risk management.
-Members Hamish Stevens (Chair) Mary Gardiner Bret Jackson
+External financial reporting;

+Internal control environment;

+Business Assurance / Internal Audit and external audit functions;

+Risk management.

+Hamish Stevens (Chair)

+Mary Gardiner

+Bret Jackson

-The role of the Audit and Risk Committee is to assist the Board to fulfill its responsibilities in relation to external financial reporting, internal controls, business assurance, internal and external audit functions and risk management.
+The role of the Audit and Risk Committee is to assist the Board to fulfill its responsibilities in relation to external financial reporting, internal controls, business assurance, climate-related disclosures, internal and external audit functions and risk management.

-All members of the committee are Independent nonexecutive Directors.
-The committee's Chair, Hamish Stevens, is a qualified accountant and an Independent Director.
+All members of the committee are Independent non-executive Directors.
+The committee's Chair, Hamish Stevens, is a qualified accountant.